Audiotronix/Positron_LT/README.md

 **Although the printer is printed, it can still be folded and thus still fits into a filament box.
 Thus, there are no disadvantages compared to the original, it may even have some improvements**

 > Note: This project is a work in progress!
-The primary design is ready, updates and changes are made continuously.
+The primary design is ready, updates and changes will be made continuously.

 <br>